FPS Privacy Notice

 How do I update the information held by the FPS?

 To inform us of a change in any of your personal details, including number changes, change of address etc, please email firstname.lastname@example.org.
+This is known as your right to rectification, it enables you to correct any incorrect personal information that we hold about you.

 How Do I find out what data the FPS holds about me?